 Step-by-Step ETC Guide for NIRSpec BOTS Observations of WASP-79b

-Step by step ETC calculation instructions for the JWST NIRSpec BOTS mode observation of WASP-79b are presented and discussed.
+Step by step ETC calculation instructions for the JWST NIRSpec BOTS mode observation of WASP-79b are presented and discussed in this article.

 On this page